Title: Foundations of Gravitomagnetic

 Mercury’s orbit can be closely estimated.
 And application of the GMT version

 of the Lorentz force law shows that Mercury must experience a gravitomagnetic

 force that opposes the gravitational

 force of the Sun. (n.b.: Mercury’s gravitational mass and the Sun’s

 gravitomagnetic field are both Imaginary, and hence a left-hand

 rule must be used to determine the direction of the gravitomagnetic force in the

 force law Fgravmag=mgravv

-can assume that the Sun is homogeneous and estimate Mercury’s orbit using a
+can estimate that the Sun is homogeneous and calculate Mercury’s orbit using a

 computer program.
 When this is done it is found that the orbit “precesses”